New around here?

 - Ben gets his grapes for this wine from a cooperative high in the Languedoc hills - so you're getting boutique quality rosé for a supermarket snip!

-Love Stefano's super crisp and refreshing Pique Nique Rose?
+Love Ben's super crisp and refreshing Pique Nique Rose?
 It's is now available as a deluxe 2.25L Boxed Wine - add one to your basket here

 When we asked Angels whether they wanted an entry-level Rosé from Sicily, or to see how much more complexity and concentration an extra £2 a bottle could deliver, 67% voted for this super-premium rosé from Puglia.